robballou/jiratool/README.md

 ### Users

-* `project.users`: list all users, with filter options
+* `users.all`: list all users, with filter options